Here’s what you need to know about applying for the new Resolution of Status Visa

 According to government figures, there were a total of 31,256 people in the so-called Legacy Caseload as of December 2022.

-The fate of around 19,000 of those refugees who hold a TPV and SHEV is now clear after the government allowed them to apply for the RoS visa.
+The fate of around 19,000 of those refugees who hold a TPV and SHEV may soon be clearer after the government allowed them to apply for the RoS visa.
 More than half of these refugees are from Iran (6,513 people) and Afghanistan (4,573 people).

-Around 2,500 people are “found not to engage protection obligations” and the government has said it expects them to “voluntarily” leave the country.
+A spokesperson for the Department of Home Affairs said that around 2,500 people had been “found not to engage protection obligations” and the government expected them to “voluntarily” leave the country.

 Credit: Department of Home Affairs